White Collar Crime Attorneys Michigan

 White collar crimes in Michigan cover a wide variety of circumstances.
 Typically, law enforcement allege that an individual has committed some kind of deceit for financial gain.
 These are serious accusations often involving fraud, embezzlement, money laundering or tax evasion.
 If you have been charged with a white collar crime or you are under investigation, you will need an attorney who will take your case seriously and aggressively represent defend your rights.
-Michael P. Manley knows that even an accusation of this type of wrongdoing can be serious and devastating.
+Our criminal defense attorneys know that even an accusation of this type of wrongdoing can be serious and devastating.
 A conviction can destroy your life.

 White collar criminal convictions can result in prison time and significant fines.
 They can also permanently ruin a person's reputation, destroy their business and harm their personal relationships.
 When the stakes are extremely high, people can rely on an experienced attorney with a proven track record of helping clients successfully resolve their legal matter.
 See our case results page for more information.

-Throughout Michigan, attorney Michael P. Manley has a well-earned reputation for being a top-notch white collar crime lawyer who consistently delivers results.
+Throughout Michigan, the attorneys at Manley & Manley has a well-earned reputation for being a top-notch white collar crime lawyer who consistently delivers results.

-Why should I hire Michael P. Manley to handle my white collar crime case?
+Why should I hire Manley & Manley to handle my white collar crime case?

-State or federal prosecutors don't intimidate Manley.
-He knows how to build strong cases and take aggressive legal action if necessary on behalf of his clients.
-Manley also has an extensive network of legal experts that he consults with to get the facts he needs now.
+State or federal prosecutors don’t intimidate us.
+We know how to build strong cases and take aggressive legal action if necessary, on behalf of clients.
+Our firm also has an extensive network of legal experts that we consults with to get the facts we need now.

-When prominent business leaders in Michigan are charged with a crime, they routinely call Michael P. Manley.
-Discover what he can do for you.
+Prominent business leaders in Michigan who have been charged with a crime call us.
+Discover what we can do for you.
 Contact us right now.
-Call (810) 235-0500 and schedule a free case evaluation.
+Call (810) 238-0500 and schedule a free case evaluation.